bensauer/saywizard/readme.md

 #Say, Wizard!

+Press shortcut keys to have your mac read aloud phrases from a text file.

-A script to run a Wizard of Oz voice interface test from a plain text file on OSX using "say".
-Press a key to have your mac read phrases from your text file.
+Designed for running a Wizard of Oz voice interface test on OSX using "say".

 ##USE